Project Settings

 This section displays the configuration of specific functionality for the compute image for the project.
 These settings are read-only.
 They cannot be altered for the present project.

 If a feature or formatter is disabled, that means the compute image does not support them.
-It may be that you are using a custom or outdated image (see Software Environment below), or that you are using an On-Premises CoCalc version that was built without that feature or formatter.
+It may be that you are using a custom or outdated image (see Software Environment below), or that you are using an CoCalc OnPrem version that was built without that feature or formatter.

 list of features and language formatters enabled in the current compute image